Michael Holland (musician): The Holland Bros (2013 - present)

+In 2023, Holland recorded and mixed a Holland Brothers track, "Redeemer (Fiery Version)" for HBO's The Righteous Gemstones Season 3, Episode 7, which premiered July 23, 2023.

+In 2025, Holland produced and played fiddle on The Bonnie Blue Flag for The Righteous Gemstones Season 4, Episode 1, featuring Bradley Cooper which premiered March 9, 2025.
+The Holland Brothers also co-produced other Old time fiddle tracks, including Billy in the Lowground and Hawks & Eagles in the same episode.

 Production and other projects (1998 - present)

 From 2010 to 2011, Holland played bass for the indie pop band Fan Modine, which at the time was managed by former R.E.M.
 Manager Jefferson Holt.
 Holland's bass playing appears on one Fan Modine track, the Alex Chilton song, "The EMI Song (Smile For Me)".